Don Williams County Park

 Don Williams County Park is a park in Boone County, Iowa, north of Ogden.
 It surrounds Don Williams Reservoir, which flooded during the construction of a dam.
 It is 600 acres and includes a 150-acre lake.
 The campground is open from April 15 to October 15.
 The park is also the headquarters for Boone County Conservation.
-The Park is named after an Iowa conservation pioneer, Donald Williams (no relation to signer Don Williams).
+The Park is named after an Iowa conservation pioneer, Donald Williams (no relation to singer Don Williams).
 Donald Williams was a founding member of the Boone County Conservation Board and was instrumental in passing the Iowa legislation that founded the Iowa County Conservation System.